PROVGEN: A Privacy-Preserving Approach for Outcome Validation in Genomic Research: System Settings

-We assume the attacker has access to the following knowledge from the researcher: (i) the shared dataset from the researcher and (ii) the trait/disease that the individuals in the dataset share, e.g., heart disease in the previous example.
-In addition, the attacker can utilize auxiliary knowledge to construct a reference dataset where individuals do not have such trait/disease to launch MIAs.
-Such knowledge is usually publicly available online, e.g., the 1000 Genomes project~\cite{1000genome} maintained by International Genome Sample Resource (IGSR), which collects human genetic variations and shares them publicly.
-Knowing this information, the attacker constructs the reference dataset as follows.
-First, the attacker collects the SNPs, the positions of which are the same in the shared dataset, from the researcher.
-Then, given a victim's genomic records, the attacker runs inference attacks based on the shared dataset and the reference dataset to infer membership of the victim.
+We assume that the attacker has access to two key pieces of information: (i) the shared dataset from the researcher and (ii) the specific trait/disease of the individuals in the dataset, e.g., heart disease in the previous example.
+In addition, the attacker can exploit auxiliary knowledge to launch MIAs by constructing a reference dataset of individuals without the trait/disease (e.g., from the 1000 Genomes project~\cite{1000genome}).
+We consider the following MIAs: 1) Hamming distance-based test (HDT)~\cite{halimi2021privacy}, 2) decision tree, 3) random forest, 4) XGBoost~\cite{chen2016xgboost}, 6) Support Vector Machine~\cite{cortes1995support}, and 7) neural network.
+More details will be deferred to Section~\ref{eval:mia_metric}.

-We consider two types of MIAs: the Hamming distance test (HDT) and machine learning (ML)-based MIAs.
-In what follows, we introduce these attacks in detail.